energywebfoundation/ocn-node/examples/README.md

 e.g. the version of OCPI it is using and the modules it incorporates.

 In Postman, simply go to the `GET Generate Registration Token` request in the Admin directory of the OCN Node collection and hit Send to make the request.
+The authorization token (`{{ADMIN_API_KEY`}}) has already been declared in the "OCN Node" environment.

 You should see the following response:
 ```
 {
-    "token": <CREDENTIALS_TOKEN_A>,
+    "token": {{CREDENTIALS_TOKEN_A}},
     "versions": "http://localhost:8080/ocpi/versions"
 }
 ```

-Make sure to keep this request tab open as we will need the provided data for subsequent requests.
+Taking the provided token, we can now set our environment variable, using the eye symbol button in Postman, as described before.

 ### 2. Request Versions and Version Details

 Our EMSP backend runs on OCPI 2.2.
 As such we would like to establish a connection to the OCN Node using the same OCPI version.
-In Postman, navigate to the Versions directory and select the `GET versions` request.
-You will need to modify this request slightly for it to work.
-In the Headers tab, edit the `Authorization` key, which currently has the value `Token CREDENTIALS_TOKEN_A`.
-Replace `CREDENTIALS_TOKEN_A` with the token received from the above request.
+In Postman, navigate to the Versions directory and send the `GET versions` request.

 This is our first chance to see the OCPI JSON response format, containing the OCPI status code of the response, the timestamp, and (optionally) any data returned.
-If the request is instead made with an incorrect token, the HTTP status code will be 401 rather than 200, and the `data` field will be (optionally) replaced with `status_message`.
+If the request is made with an incorrect token, the HTTP status code will be 401 rather than 200, and the `data` field will be (optionally) replaced with `status_message`.

 The data field should provide an array of supported versions and a url that will provide information regarding how to